cwkosman/cherin-food-blog/content/recipes/bagels.md

 ![Bagels on cutting board](/assets/bagels_on_cutting_board.jpg "Bagels on cutting board")

 People are touchy about their bagels.
 First, the bagel itself: do you go for the gigantic, fluffy new York Bagel, or the sweet density of a Montreal Bagel?
 Next the flavour where there are choices abound.
-Then the toppings; just schmear or the works?
+Then the toppings; just shmear or the works?
 (Chuck's favourite is a sesame Fairmount bagel straight from the oven, eaten while still hot.
-Erin's favourite is WHATEVER SHE WANTS TO PUT HERE).\
+Erin's favourite is the Super Purist double cheese melt from Benny's Bagels - RIP Benny's Kitsilano).\
 \
 The upshot of all this is that the possibilities with bagels are endless.
 This recipe will get you somewhere closer to a New York bagel in size and texture, but boiling the bagels in honey ahead of time gives a taste reminiscent of Montreal style bagels.

+If you like bagels, we encourage you to try out this recipe, especially if you've never tried before.
+Unleash your inner bagel baker!